PubblyDevelopment/pubbly/README.md

 ### Submission from existing: Direct asset modification

 The easiest way to slightly modify our submission is to directly edit the assets in their respective cordova roots.
-Xprize is hosting both the English and Swahili cordova root folder on [their Github account](https://github.com/XPRIZE/GLEXP-Team-CCI/tree/master/Cordova%20schoolHouse%20app).
-For instructions on how to use either language's root folder, see [Pubbly SchoolHouse](https://github.com/PubblyDevelopment/pubbly_schoolhouse) section "Adding content: Xprize web roots".
+For instructions on how to use either language's root folder to duplicate our exact Xprize submission, see [Pubbly SchoolHouse](https://github.com/PubblyDevelopment/pubbly_schoolhouse) section "Adding content: Xprize web roots".

 Once you have the language specific root folder inside a properly structured cordova project, manually edit targeted assets and rebuild the cordova project.

 ### Submission from existing: Xprize console duplication

 The second easiest way to modify our existing submission is to duplicate not only our console code base, but all xprize related content as well.
 First, create a new empty [Pubbly Console](https://github.com/PubblyDevelopment/pubbly_console) (section "Getting started").
-Then log into your console, download and unzip the repositories to their local folders, and import an associated database
+Log into your console, download and unzip the Xprize console content zips to their local folders, and import an associated sql file.

 | Type             |                      Zip location                      |   Extract location    |
 |------------------|:------------------------------------------------------:|:---------------------:|